 There are some great sounds here, especially when we got beyond the factory presets and shaped things to our own tastes.
 The Helix's advantage lies in its comprehensive input/output and signal routing ability, which can facilitate just about any guitar-related studio or onstage task you can think of.
 However, if you don't need all that connectivity, and want to save a bit of cash, there's also the Line 6 Helix LT which features further down this list.

-Read our full Line 6 Helix review
+Read more: Line 6 Helix review

 Harnessing the power of 2GHz Quad-Core SHARC DSP, the Neural DSP Quad Cortex is a supremely powerful tool for the pro guitar player.
 It’s not cheap, but there’s a reason many pro-guitar players are switching to this brilliant amp modeler slash profiler.